NAIST-SE/AttractingContributors/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # My Project
-I want to know the music you like.
+Goal : I want contributors to help me list some singers.
-Please tell me your favorite music.

-# List of Music
+# List of Singer
-1.
+Kensi Yonedu